-- 98% of all food and agricultural products in Great Britain are transported by road freight.
+In the UK, 98% of all food and agricultural products are transported by road freight.

 Road transport is a highly competitive and low-margin business.
-It is a service-driven industry, responding to fluctuating customer demand.
+It is a highly skilled, service-driven industry, responding to fluctuating customer demand.
+It operates under a tightly regulated operator licensing regime to promote road safety.